 ACC has asked lodging providers to indicate whether the vaccination leading to the claim was a first, second or third primary/booster dose.
-Whilst 56% have provided this information it has been provided as free text and nearly 50% of claims do not clarify which dose was involved.
+Whilst 54% have provided this information it has been provided as free text, the remaining claims do not clarify which dose was involved.
 The table below categorises the claims received based on whether the claim was for the first, second or third primary/booster dose or whether this wasn't clear from the description given.